kurron/docker-intellij/README.md

 # Troubleshooting

-## User Account
-The image assumes that the account running the continer will have a user and group id of 1000:1000.
-This allows the container to save files in your home directory and keep the proper permissions.

 ## X-Windows
 If the image complains that it cannot connect to your X server, simply run `xhost +` to allow the container to connect to your X server.